Brian Jones [guitarist]

 In 2011, Ben Waters, one of world's leading boogie woogie/rock'n'roll piano players, issued the album 'Ian Stewart tribute - Boogie 4 Stu' on which all the Stones's members collaborated.

 'Stu' shared a unique - and highly collectable - single on the B-side of Bobbie Miller in 1966, under the name 'Ian Stewart & The Railroaders', produced by Bill Wyman.

 Nicky Hopkins [pianist]

 One of London's most in-demand session pianists in the 60's, Nicky Hopkins performed on many hit recordings from this period, producing a couple of singles and an album of his own.
-He worked extensively for leading UK independent producers Shel Talmy and Andrew Loog Oldham and performed on albums and singles by The Kinks, The Move, The Who and The Rolling Stones.
+He worked extensively for leading UK independent producers Shel Talmy, Andrew Loog Oldham, and with the The Kinks, The Move, The Who and The Rolling Stones.